Lalchamliana

 Lalchamliana is a Mizo National Front politician from Mizoram.
-He is the current home minister of Mizoram.
+He was a cabinet minister in the Third Zoramthanga ministry.

 Career

 He joined the Mizo National Front movement from 1966 to 1974 and held the rank of Lieutenant and then joined Pachhunga University College 1984 onward.
 He first contested as MLA in 1989 under the Mizoram People's Conference party unsuccessfully and thereafter was elected on Mizo National Front in 1998, 2003 and 2018.
 He was the 11th Speaker of Mizoram Legislative Assembly in 2003.
+He retired from politics and did not seek re-election in the 2023 Mizoram Legislative Assembly election.

 Education

 He completed his MA in political science from North-Eastern Hill University in 1981, winning gold medal.

 Personal life

 He married Nuchhungi, and they have two sons and two daughters.